 Professor Peter Weissberg

-Professor Peter Weissberg was
+Professor Peter Weissberg was previously our

 Professor Weissberg has also been an Honorary Consultant

 Cardiologist to Addenbrooke's Hospital since 1988 and was Director

 of Cardiology at Addenbrooke's Hospital for 13 years.

 Born and educated in the Midlands, Professor Weissberg is

 married with two sons.
 He brings a wealth of experience and